setmy-info/cmake-start-project/README.md

 3. Java compiles also class file, but only .h file is needed.

 4. FreeBSD valgrind shows memory leaks even for empty main file.
+But it looks constatn in any non leaking case.

 5. Add boost test library.